MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_ocsp_basic_response_info.md

 ### -field rgExtension

 An array of pointers to <a href="https://msdn.microsoft.com/787a4df0-c0e3-46b9-a7e6-eb3bee3ed717">CERT_EXTENSION</a> structures, each of which contains additional information about the response.

-#### - ByKeyResponderId

-A <a href="https://msdn.microsoft.com/7a06eae5-96d8-4ece-98cb-cf0710d2ddbd">CRYPT_HASH_BLOB</a> that contains a hash of the responder signing certificate <a href="https://msdn.microsoft.com/2fe6cfd3-8a2e-4dbe-9fb8-332633daa97a">public key</a>.

-#### - ByNameResponderId

-A <a href="https://msdn.microsoft.com/7a06eae5-96d8-4ece-98cb-cf0710d2ddbd">CERT_NAME_BLOB</a> structure that contains the subject name of the responder signing <a href="https://msdn.microsoft.com/db46def4-bfdc-4801-a57d-d568e94a2dbb">certificate</a>.

 ## -remarks